 If you hold QTS, rather than QTLS, you would be eligible to apply for ATS, provided that you are teaching learners aged 14+ (years 10 and 11 and above).

-26. I am the director of my company, so I don't have a line manager.
-Is this a problem when completing the Registration of Interest form?
+19. I am the director of my company, so I don't have a line manager.
+Is this a problem when completing my ATS application?

-No, but we recommend that you obtain a source from a more experienced peer, such as an Internal Quality Assurance assessor.
+No, but we recommend that you obtain a testimony from a more experienced peer, such as an Internal Quality Assurance assessor.

 You would need to allow between three and four hours a week to work on your portfolio during the process in order to be able to complete your portfolio.
 However, there will be times where you will need to allow additional time, particularly towards the end, when you will need to be writing up case studies and your research and generally reflecting on the impact that the process has had on your practice, your learners and your organisation.